AksharSolanki2697/capstone-project/README.md

 1. In order to merge the data, I grouped the tags by the Id of the question since a question can have multiple tags.
 I then used the groupby function to merge the dataframes on the `Id`.
 The Tags were stored as a space-separated string of Tags for every question.
 2. I separated the list into a list of individual tag strings.
 This makes it into a multi-label classification problem where 1 question can have multiple Tags associated with it.

-### Duplicates
+### Handle Duplicates
 1. Used the pandas `duplicates()` function to find if there are any duplicates in the data.

 ### Handle Additional Attributes
-1. Since columns like `'CreationDate', 'ClosedDate' and ''Score` will not help us with predicting the Tags of the question, I have removed that data.
+1. Since columns like `'CreationDate', 'ClosedDate' and 'Score'` will not help us with predicting the Tags of the question, I have removed that data.

+### Clean Text
+1. Since the data was scraped from a website, the `Body` text that is available to us
 ## Exploratory Data Analysis

 In order to understand the data, the following visualizations were analyzed